 While the aroma of peppermint tea may help relax muscles and improve headache pain, there is no supporting scientific evidence to confirm this effect.
 However, applying peppermint oil to your temples may help.

-Summary While no evidence exists that peppermint tea improves headache symptoms, research suggests that peppermint oil reduces tension headaches and migraines.
+While no evidence exists that peppermint tea improves headache symptoms, research suggests that peppermint oil reduces tension headaches and migraines.

-There’s a reason why peppermint is a common flavoring for toothpastes, mouthwashes and chewing gums.
+There’s a reason why peppermint is a common flavoring for toothpastes, mouthwashes, and chewing gums.

-In one study, people who had undergone spine surgery and had received a rinse made with peppermint, tea tree and lemon oils experienced improvement in bad breath symptoms, compared to those who did not receive the oils (
+In one study, people who had undergone spine surgery and had received a rinse made with peppermint, tea tree, and lemon oils experienced improvement in bad breath symptoms compared to those who did not receive the oils (

 While there is no evidence from scientific studies that drinking peppermint tea has the same effect, the compounds in peppermint have been shown to improve breath.

-Summary Peppermint oil has been shown to kill germs that lead to bad breath.
+Peppermint oil has been shown to kill germs that lead to bad breath.
 Peppermint tea, which contains peppermint oil, may help improve breath as well.

-Additionally, research demonstrates that menthol — one of the active compounds in peppermint — improves the perception of airflow in your nasal cavity.
+Additionally, some older research demonstrates that menthol — one of the active compounds in peppermint — improves the perception of airflow in your nasal cavity.
 Therefore, steam from peppermint tea may help you feel as though your breathing is easier (

 Though peppermint tea has not been studied for its effects on nasal congestion, evidence suggests that it may be helpful.

-Summary While there is limited evidence that drinking peppermint tea may help unclog your sinuses, a warm beverage containing menthol — such as peppermint tea — may help you breathe a little easier.
+While there is limited evidence that drinking peppermint tea may help unclog your sinuses, a warm beverage containing menthol — such as peppermint tea — may help you breathe a little easier.

 While there are no studies on peppermint tea specifically, research demonstrates that natural compounds in peppermint may have beneficial effects on energy.